 Even if you don’t use social media yourself, it is essential that you set up some to represent your brand, for the reasons listed above.
-To expect your shop to be successful without using social media to represent it is dooming it fail, so you need to learn about the best way to promote your brand that is both comfortable for you and appealing for your potential customers.
+To expect your shop to be successful without using social media to represent it is dooming it to fail, so you need to learn about the best way to promote your brand that is both comfortable for you and appealing to your potential customers.
 You don’t need to create a personal account yourself in many cases and where this is a necessity, it is possible to make this personal account completely private so that none of your information is visible.

-Creating social media for your EKM online shop does not necessarily mean that you will spend your working life ‘glued to your phone either’ - managing an online shop is a very busy role, and many shop owners combat this issue by automating their social media so that content is published automatically, creating the illusion that they’re sat at their desks or on their phones when in actual fact, they’re doing something else entirely.
+Creating social media for your EKM online shop does not necessarily mean that you will spend your working life ‘glued to your phone' either - managing an online shop is a very busy role, and many shop owners combat this issue by automating their social media so that content is published automatically, creating the illusion that they’re sat at their desks or on their phones when in actual fact, they’re doing something else entirely.

-If you’re still not convinced that social media is the way to go in terms of promoting your brand to potential customers for free, perhaps the data will instead?
+If you’re still not convinced that social media is the way to go in terms of promoting your brand to potential customers for free, perhaps the data will instead.
 According to research published in the early part of 2019, 45 million (67%) of the UK population use social media, and of those, 39 million use social media primarily on their mobile phones.
 That means that when people are glancing at their mobile phones when they’re out and about, you need to have some kind of representation of your brand out there for them to find and you can’t afford not to use social media in the promotion and optimisation of your EKM online shop.

 Selecting the most relevant platforms